 On April 7, 2017, Uzbek-born Rakhmat Akilov rammed a truck into a crowd of pedestrians outside the Athens Mall in Stockholm, killing five people and injuring 15 others.
 The attack spurred Sweden's government to temporarily heighten border security, increase surveillance of terrorism suspects, and expand information sharing among Swedish authorities in order to better protect public spaces.
 Following the attack, Sweden's prime minister said, "Our message [to the terrorists] will always be clear: you will not defeat us, you will not govern our lives, you will never, ever win."
-(Sources: Reuters, Reuters, Reuters)
+Akilov reportedly carried out the attack to punish Sweden for joining a coalition against ISIS.
+On January 20, 2018, Swedish prosecutors charged Akilov with attempted terrorism and causing danger to others.
+Prosecutors called for a life sentence.
+On June 7, 2018, Akilov was sentenced to life imprisonment.
+(Sources: Reuters [2], Reuters [3], Reuters [4], CBS News [5], Deutsche Welle [6])

 On June 16, 2017, Anders Thornberg, chief of the Swedish Security Service, revealed that the presence of Islamic extremists inside Sweden had increased from 200 in 2007 to "thousands" in 2017.
 Tips received by authorities about suspected extremists also reportedly jumped from 2,000 in 2012 to 6,000 in 2017.
 According to Thornberg, most of the suspected extremists are located in the cities of Stockholm, Gothenburg, Malmo, and Orebro.
 Though Thornberg said that only a few domestic extremists are willing and able to carry out attacks inside Sweden, he warned that the threat of a domestic attack has become more immediate.
-(Source: Newsweek)
+(Source: Newsweek [7])